Skip to content

 agent = await synalinks.FunctionCallingAgent(

-data_model=Answer, # Output schema
+data_model=Answer, # terminal output schema (Pydantic DataModel)

-autonomous=True, # Run until complete
+autonomous=True, # iterate until termination signal

 )(inputs)